b5i/BetterMenus/README.md

 # BetterMenus

 A lightweight Swift helper to build `UIMenu` and `UIMenuElement` hierarchies with a SwiftUI-like DSL using a `@resultBuilder`.
 Designed for UIKit apps (iOS 16.0+) - compose menus declaratively, add async/deferred items, and wire context menus that can be reloaded at runtime.
+All of that in a single file for easy integration.

 -----